chrisguest75/python_examples/46_av/README.md

 # AV MEDIA HANDLING

 Demonstrate using `av` library.

-TODO:

-- Read an audio stream and write it out pcm.

 NOTES:

 - Pillow library needs to be installed.

 ## Contents